JohnBroberg/H1B_Hub/README_template.md

 ## Getting Started

-Run "H1B Hub.ipynb" in a Jupyter Notebook with Python 3 or newer.
+Run H1B_Hub.ipynb in a Jupyter Notebook with Python 3 or newer.

 ### Prerequisites

 You will need

 * Web browser
-* Jupyter Notebooks (or another way to run Python)
+* Jupyter Notebooks (or another way to run Python 3 or newer)

 ## Additional Documentation and Acknowledgments